 Students are supported by a highly qualified staff and many outstanding programs including Advanced Placement and Honors courses, AVID, and an extensive intervention program for students with special needs.
-We offer three open choice pathways: Porterville Academy of Business & Finance, Porterville Academy of Health Sciences, and Alternative Energy Resources and Occupations.
+In addition, Porterville High School, in partnership wth Porterville College, currently offers the following dual enrollment courses: English 101 A and B, Spanish 101 and 102, Introduction to Business, Principals of Marketing, American Government, College and Career Readiness, Health Education, and Strategies of Nursing.
+We also offer three open choice pathways: Porterville Academy of Business & Finance, Porterville Academy of Health Sciences, and Alternative Energy Resources and Occupations.
 At Porterville High School, we value our performing arts heritage and continue to showcase our outstanding Panther Band, choral, dance, and drama programs.